Mental Health Facilities Rochester, MN

 Pierce County Dept Of Human Services - 45.4 miles from Rochester, MN

 Pierce County Dept Of Human Services is a mental health clinic in Ellsworth, WI, located at 412 West Kinne Street, 54011 zip code area.
 Pierce County Dept Of Human Services provides outpatient treatment.
-Pierce County Dept Of Human Services offers group therapy, couples/family therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
-Additional services offered at Pierce County Dept Of Human Services include court-ordered outpatient treatment, case management and supported employment.
+Pierce County Dept Of Human Services offers trauma therapy, individual psychotherapy and couples/family therapy to young adults, adults and seniors 65 or older.
+Additional services offered at Pierce County Dept Of Human Services include psychosocial rehabilitation services, assertive community treatment and suicide prevention services.

 Learn More